Decor Ideas

 Metal element color helps most when a room feels visually muddy, cluttered, or imprecise.

-The Best Metal Element Colors Usually Feel Clean but Soft
+The Best Metal Element Colors Feel Clean but Soft

 Think clarity and precision, but keep enough warmth that the room still feels human.